 Any drinking above these recommended levels carries a higher risk.
 The more you drink, the higher the risk.

 Alcohol content of a standard drink

-- 100 ml (or one small glass) of table wine (approx.13.5 per cent alcohol content)
+- 100ml (or 1 small glass) of red table wine (approx.13.5% alcohol)

-- 30 ml of spirits (approx. 40 per cent alcohol content) plus mixer.
+- 30ml of spirits (approx. 40% alcohol) plus mixer.

 How the body processes alcohol

-Since the liver can only break down about three quarters of a standard drink an hour, sobering up takes time.
+Since the liver can only break down about 1 standard drink an hour, sobering up takes time.
 Cold showers, exercise, black coffee, fresh air or vomiting will not speed up the process.